 Dr. Harvey Kesselman

-Stockton’s 2,000-acre campus, situated in the Pinelands National Reserve, is New Jersey’s
+Stockton’s 1,600-acre campus, situated in the Pinelands National Reserve, is New Jersey’s

-More than 50 programs, including 40 undergraduate degree programs as well as 14 advanced degree programs, seven educational endorsement programs, seven certificate and preparation programs, and a vast array of minors.
+More than 50 programs, including 40 undergraduate degree programs as well as 13 master's degree programs and three doctoral programs.

 - Ranked in the first tier of the Best Regional Universities in the North (America’s

-Colleges for 2017) by U.S. News and World Report for nine consecutive years, Stockton is among the top-15 public institutions, rated at #14.
+Colleges for 2021) by U.S. News and World Report for nine consecutive years, Stockton is among the top-10 public institutions, rated at #7.

-- Ranked as Best for Veterans by U.S. News & World Report and Military Times, which rated Stockton as #16 in the nation.
+- Ranked as Best for Veterans by U.S. News & World Report and Military Times.

 - Selected for the prestigious Community Engagement Classification as compiled by the Carnegie Foundation for the Advancement of Teaching.